kevinfreeman1101/bash-magic/README.md

 | micropython           | python3                 | conda/anaconda |
 | raspberry pi projects | python .net development | more to come   |

-For example, I used to type this before getting ot work on my website:
+For example, I used to type this before getting to work on my website:

 ```console
 cd /home/<some-old-user-name>/code/kfdev